-This free, comprehensive counseling service offers staff members three visits per issue each year, and a 24-hour hotline answered by professional, degreed counselors.
+This free, comprehensive counseling service offers staff members four, and possibly up to eight visits per issue each year, and a 24-hour hotline answered by professional, degreed counselors.
 For legal or financial issues, staff members may receive a discount on any services that might be needed.